fuchstraumer/fuchstraumer.github.io/_posts/2018-6-3-Vulkan-Shader-System.md

 ### Shader Generation - how not to do it

-So, before out little sidebar I was just mentioning that maintaining parity of resource binding declarations across several shaders was really not a fun thing to have to do.
+So, before our little sidebar I was just mentioning that maintaining parity of resource binding declarations across several shaders was really not a fun thing to have to do.
 In order to get around it, we'll clearly need some kind of generative shader system: and I had been wondering about creating this sort of system anyways, since I wanted to be able to generate shader permutations for different hardware and API capabilities.

+So I began implementing a generative shader system - and while it worked, the initial method I used was anything but pretty.
+Things that would be processed were all declared with `#pragma` - or sometimes an all-caps keyword prefixed with `$`.

 ### Resource Groups